rochus-keller/EiGen/Readme.md

 This project aims to develop a reusable cross-platform compiler backend for the i386, x86_64, ARM and AArch64 architectures based on the Eigen Compiler Suite (see https://ecs.openbrace.org/).

-The original code is written in C++17 and doesn't compile with MSVC.
+The original code is written in C++17 and doesn't compile with MSVC or old GCC versions.

-The contribution of this project is the migration to C++11 and (eventually) MSVC compatibility.
+The contribution of this project is the migration of a subset of the ECS code base to a conservative C++11 dialect, so it compiles on old GCC versions as well as on MSVC.

-NOTE that this project is work in progress.
+Yet another goal is to make the chibicc C compiler cross-platform (the original version depends on Posix) and generate ECS IR instead of AMD64.

+#### Status on April 7, 2024

+The source code of the cp*, *asm and linkbin tools has been successfully migrated.

+The tools have been successfully tested on Linux i386 with GCC 4.8 and on Windows 10 with MSVC 2015 (compiler version 14.0).
+It has to be noted that even when the source code compiled with no errors on the mentioned compilers there were still crashes.
+Thus migration and debugging continued until the crashes vanished.

+Therefore the resulting tools (i.e. the ones listed in the BUSY file) seem to be fit for purpose as specified in the official ECS documentation.

+The chibicc C compiler was refactored so it no longer depends on Posix; the ECS IR backend is work in progress.

 #### Precompiled versions